Advisor in Charge of Relationship

 He has his BA degree from Trinity College (Hartford, Connecticut) and MS in Management degree from the Sloan School of Management, M.I.T.
 (Cambridge, Massachusetts).
 He has also finished his course requirements for a Master of Regional Planning degree from Cornell University.
 He is a Series 50 licensed Municipal Advisor Representative.

 Ms. Susel joined UFASI in January 2010 as a Fiscal Advisory Administrative Assistant and in January 2013, began hands on training to become a Financial Advisor.
+She has since become a Series 50 licensed Municipal Advisor Representative and been promoted to Assistant Vice President.
 At present, Ms. Susel serves as the primary financial advisor for the towns of Auburn, Bridgewater, Middleborough, Milton and Seekonk and the Bridgewater-Raynham and Freetown-Lakeville Regional School Districts.
-She also continues to build relationships and experience by joining UFASI Financial Advisors on client and prospect calls and working as a secondary advisor to the City of Worcester and the towns of Canton and Yarmouth.
-Ms. Susel has attended local seminars and conferences including the Massachusetts Collectors and Treasurers Annual June Conference in Hyannis and the DOR Seminar for New Officials, and has presented at the Massachusetts Collectors and Treasurers Association’s 43rd Annual School at UMASS Amherst.
+She continues to build relationships and experience by joining UFASI Financial Advisors on client and prospect calls and working as a secondary advisor to the City of Worcester and the towns of Canton and Yarmouth.
+Ms. Susel has attended local seminars and conferences including the Massachusetts Collectors and Treasurers Annual June Conference in Hyannis and the DOR Seminar for New Officials, and presented at the Massachusetts Collectors and Treasurers Association’s 43rd Annual School at UMASS Amherst.